moscowjh/t2-p2-project-EDA/red_red_wine.md

 ### Did you create any new variables from existing variables in the dataset?

-I did not create any new variables, but I did convert two of the existing variables: X (renaming it 'ID') and quality into factor variables.
-We don't need these variables tobe summarized and it makes more intuitive sense for these variables to be factors.
-Have not at this point determined that it makes sense to create any new variables from the existing ones, though perhaps something will come out of the bivariate or multivariate analysis.
+As mentioned previously, I did create a total.acidity variable by summing up three other acid(ity) variables and we also transformed two of the existing variables: ('X' and 'quality') into factor variables.
+We don't need these variables to be summarized and it makes more intuitive sense for these variables to be factors.

 ### Of the features you investigated, were there any unusual distributions?
 \#\# Did you perform any operations on the data to tidy, adjust, or change the form
 \#\#\# of the data?
 If so, why did you do this?

 Yes, several of the variables' plots displayed a skew or a relatively large number of outliers.
-I transformed these variables using base-10 logarithims, square root operations, or, in a couple cases, buy cutting off the outliers.
+I transformed these variables using base-10 logarithims, square root operations, or, in a couple cases, by cutting off the outliers.
 As a result, the transformed plots were easier to read and showed more normal distributions.

 Bivariate Plots Section
 =======================